The Bankrate promise

 Many traditional banks offer student checking accounts, which generally don’t have maintenance fees and are typically available for students under 24 years old.
 You may need to prove that you’re a student to get one of these accounts.

 Even though student checking accounts usually don’t have fees and balance requirements, be sure to read the account’s terms and conditions.
 Also, make sure you understand when the account will convert into a standard checking account.
+It may start automatically charging a monthly fee once the student qualification rule expires.

 “I think that folks should be looking at the fine print just to understand, ‘How does this work?’
 And parents should be looking at it with their students,” says David Principe, a certified financial planner and wealth manager at SageBroadview Financial Planning, who has two children in college.